 Studies show that proficient readers are more likely to be successful in school and life.5 By reading aloud to students and injecting emotion and nuance into text, you’re sharing the joy of reading with your students, which can in turn influence them to become successful, lifelong readers.

 Whether you use your skills as a teacher to bring the Declaration of Independence to life, to share Shakespeare with your literature students, or to create community by reading a contemporary novel, reading aloud to students offers a bounty of benefits.
 Try reading out loud to your classroom as part of your teaching strategy.

 If you want to become a teacher, Walden University’s online BS in Elementary Education program can prepare you to become a certified teacher who makes a positive difference in the lives of students.
 Walden’s curriculum allows students to observe experienced elementary school teachers in the classroom and to gain the skills to connect with students, their families, and their community.

 You can earn your BS in Elementary Education in Walden’s convenient online format, completing your courses at home or wherever you have internet access.
 You’ll join a community of educators committed to making a difference.
-The Richard W. Riley College of Education and Leadership at Walden University has more than 65,000 education students and alumni, including more than 180 state teachers of the year.6
+The Richard W. Riley College of Education and Human Sciences at Walden University has more than 65,000 education students and alumni, including more than 180 state teachers of the year.6

 Walden University is an accredited online institution offering education degree programs at all levels, from bachelor’s to doctorates, as well as individual courses.
 Expand your career options and enjoy lifelong learning through a convenient, flexible learning platform that fits your busy life.